 NOTE: If TV or monitors are cracked, place duct tape over crack.
 Place all pieces in a box and tape shut.
 Label box “Broken Screen” before bringing to the Transfer Station.

 Fluorescents contain mercury and are prohibited from the trash.
-Residential customers can bring up to 3 fluorescent light tubes or compact fluorescent bulbs to the Ashland Recycling Center (Water Street) per visit.
-Commercial customers may take material to the Valley View Transfer Station for a fee.
+Customers may take material to the Valley View Transfer Station for a fee.
 Click Valley View Transfer Station to see the rates.

 Keep in mind: Using one compact fluorescent bulb eliminates the need to burn 110 pounds of coal to generate electricity.
 It also prevents 450 pounds of carbon dioxide and other greenhouse gases from reaching the atmosphere and contributing to climate change (18seconds.org).